DanielBarie/FritzingBuild/README.md

 # FritzingBuild
 Building Fritzing with and for Ubuntu 22.04 LTS on AMD64.

 Please don't ask for binaries.
-For obvious reasons.
+For obvious reasons, see [this explanation](https://forum.fritzing.org/t/can-t-find-source-code/19723/6).
 Please don't ask for help.
 StackOverflow is your friend.

 Quite an expensive process figuring this out, about €Multi-K when taking my hourly wage.
 At least I've dusted off my software build skills.
 Repeated builds will of course be cheaper...